← Back to the blog

 What UTR do you need to play D1 tennis?

-When should a tennis recruit hit their target UTR?
+When should a tennis recruit start focusing on ratings?

-D1 coaches can officially contact recruits starting June 15 after sophomore year, but they've been watching UTR profiles and tournament results since 8th grade.
-If D1 is the target, competitive tournament scheduling and UTR development need to be intentional by 9th grade at the latest.
+D1 coaches can officially contact recruits starting June 15 after sophomore year, but they've been watching tournament results and rating profiles since 8th grade.
+If D1 is the target, competitive tournament scheduling and rating development need to be intentional by 9th grade at the latest.

 See where your tennis athlete realistically fits.